Fast Algorithms for Energy Games in Special Cases: All-Pairs Nonnegative Prefix Paths Problem

 \subsection{All-Pairs Nonnegative Prefix Paths with edge weights in \texorpdfstring{$\{-1, 0, +1\}$}{-1,0,+1}}

 Consider a graph $G = (V, E)$ with edge weights $-1$ and $+1$.
 By definition, we have that any Dyck path is also a nonnegative prefix path.
 However, the opposite is not necessarily true.
 Recall that nonnegative prefix paths allow the energy level of their last vertex to be a strictly positive value, while in Dyck paths this value must be zero.
-Nevertheless, we show how to overcome this issue by using the All-Pairs Dyck-Reachability problem in order to solve the All-Pairs Nonnegative Prefix Paths problem.
+This implies that an All-Pairs Dyck-Reachability algorithm does not trivially gives us an All-Pairs Nonnegative Prefix Paths algorithm.
+Nevertheless, we show how to overcome this issue and we use an All-Pairs Dyck-Reachability algorithm as a subroutine in order to solve the All-Pairs Nonnegative Prefix Paths problem.

 \paragraph{Algorithm for the $\{-1, 0, +1\}$ case.} Consider a directed graph $G = (V, E, w)$, with edge weights in $\{-1, 0, +1\}$.
 In the beginning of the algorithm, we construct a graph $G_2$ as follows.